A Call to Worship for World Communion Sunday Leader:

 twin experiences with different faces.

-Blessings be upon what lies before you,
+Blessings be upon what lies

 the challenges and decisions,